 It’s estimated that businesses can automate more than 30% of sales-related tasks.

-Out of a normal 8-hour workday, you can save nearly three whole hours of busy work with the right blend of sales automation software.
-More and more business owners have been able to build better customer experiences and grow revenue by giving themselves more time to focus on selling.
+Out of a typical 8-hour workday, you can save nearly three whole hours of busy work with the right blend of sales automation software.
+As a result, more and more business owners have built better customer experiences and grown revenue by giving themselves more time to focus on selling.

-Like it or not, success is largely defined by how you use sales automation tools, and it will only become more important as time goes on.
+Like it or not, success is primarily defined by how you use sales automation tools, and it will only become more critical as time goes on.
 But even though you need automation to get ahead, there’s no one-size-fits-all solution.

-Instead, you need to be introspective and discover your unique business needs to find the tools that will deliver the highest ROI.
+Instead, you need to be introspective and discover your unique business needs to find the tools to deliver the highest ROI.
 In this article, you’ll see that process doesn’t have to be complicated, and you can start making positive changes with simple steps.

 How to Find the Best Sales Automation Software

-Every sales automation CRM and integration carries benefits along with a host of costs.
-You’ll need to balance the two, understanding the breadth of pros and cons to any solution that might work.
+Every sales automation CRM and integration carries benefits and a host of costs.
+You’ll need to balance the two, understanding the breadth of pros and cons of any solution that might work.

-When you’re ready to take advantage of all that sales automation has to offer, make your decision with the following factors in mind.
+When you’re ready to take advantage of all that sales automation offers, make your decision with the following factors in mind.

-You have to start your search for the best sales automation tool by asking “Where does it hurt?”
+You have to start searching for the best sales automation tool by asking, “Where does it hurt?”
 Once you know your specific goal, you can have a more productive conversation with sales automation software providers.

-Some of the key tasks and goals that businesses accomplish with sales automation include:
+Some of the essential tasks and goals that businesses accomplish with sales automation include: